shyiko/docker-vm/readme.md

 The script clones the docker-vm repository to ~/.docker-vm and adds initialization code to ~/.bashrc (or ~/.bash_profile, ~/.zshrc, ~/.profile, whichever it finds first).
+It also appends `192.168.42.10 docker-vm` to the /etc/hosts so that you would be able to reference VM by name and not just ip address (e.g. `http://docker-vm:8000/`).

 You can customize repository url, checkout directory and profile using the DOCKER_VM_SOURCE, DOCKER_VM_DIR, and PROFILE variables (e.g.